LANE FAMILIES FROM SHRAVOKEE, COUNTY CLARE

 WHO EMIGRATED TO THE

-Thomas Lane born 1839 who married Mary Ward stayed in Ireland whilst his brother Michael Lane who was born in 1838 went to Australia and subsequently married Ellen Maloney.
+Thomas Lane born 1839 who married Mary Ward stayed in Ireland whilst his brother our Michael Lane, who was born in 1838, went to Australia and subsequently married Ellen Maloney.

 William Lane was born 12th January, 1884 to Thomas Lane and Mary Ward of Shravokee, County Clare.

 William Lane, at the age of 28, left Shravokee for the

 He sailed on the SS.Cedric which left Queenstown (Cobb) , County Cork on the 18th October, 1912.

 Also on the SS.
 Cedric was Michael Lane, age 22 years who was probably a cousin as they both came from Shravokee.